 Customers can use antivirus alongside the Cloud Connector.
 Citrix tests with McAfee VirusScan Enterprise + AntiSpyware Enterprise 8.8.
 Citrix will support customers who use other industry standard AV products.

 In the customer’s Active Directory (AD) the Cloud Connector’s machine account should be restricted to read-only access.
 This is the default configuration in Active Directory.
 Additionally, the customer can enable AD logging and auditing on the Cloud Connector’s machine account to monitor any AD access activity.

-The Cloud Connector contains sensitive security information such as administrative passwords.
-Only the most privileged administrators should be able to log on to the machines hosting the Cloud Connector (for example, to perform maintenance operations).
+This sensitive information is encrypted using the Data Protection API (DPAPI) on the Windows server hosting the Cloud Connector.
+Citrix strongly recommends allowing only the most privileged administrators to log on to Cloud Connector machines (for example, to perform maintenance operations).
 In general, there is no need for an administrator to log on to these machines to manage any Citrix product.
 The Cloud Connector is self-managing in that respect.

 Do not allow end users to log on to machines hosting the Cloud Connector.